Nashville Cosmetic & Implant Dentistry: Adam Cottrill, DMD

 Wearing complete dentures can be difficult without the benefit of a few remaining teeth or dental implants, simply because tooth roots and implants stimulate bone growth, so patients without teeth or implants lose jawbone mass as time goes on.

-As a specialist in prosthodontics, Dr. LuBovich can make dentures fit better, and be more functional, even when it has a less stable foundation.
+As a dentist that practices prosthodontics, Dr. Cottrill can make dentures fit better, and be more functional, even when it has a less stable foundation.

 Like implants, bridges, crowns, and other restorative dental solutions, dentures are custom-fitted to your mouth and are incredibly durable.
 Because the technology used to make them is highly flexible, dentures can provide a solution to a variety of problems related to missing teeth.